 - Use your bed only for sleeping.
 Do not read, watch television, or do paperwork in bed.
-Reserve the bedroom for sleeping and sexual activities so that you come to associate it with sleep.
+Reserve the bedroom for sleeping and sexual activities so that you come to connect it with sleep.

 - Do not take naps during the day, especially in the evening.

 - Do not drink or eat caffeine after 3:00 p.m.
 This includes coffee, tea, cola drinks, and chocolate.